 example – My dog barks a lot, but she wouldn’t hurt a fly.

-worm definition
+worm idioms

 A worm is a long snake-like creature with no bones or limbs.
 They usually live in the soil however they can also live inside humans and animals as a parasite, yuck!